PanicStation.org

 1. Collect the ride details immediately.

-• Lyft: report the lost item through the app or your email receipt link — Lyft says you can call or message your driver for 24 hours after the ride ends through that process.
+For Uber, open the trip and use the lost-item option to contact the driver.
+If you cannot reach the driver, use Uber’s help route for a lost item.
+For Lyft, report the lost item through the app or your email ride receipt link; Lyft says passengers can call or message the driver for 24 hours after the ride ends through that process.

-3. If it was a taxi, call the dispatch/company right away (use your receipt).
+3. If it was a taxi, call the taxi company or dispatch line now.

-Arrange return through a public, staffed spot (hotel front desk, airport information desk).
-Confirm the seat is yours by describing a unique feature (cover color, accessory) without sharing unnecessary personal info.
+Ask for return through a public, staffed place such as a hotel front desk, airport information desk, taxi dispatch office, or rideshare pickup area.
+Confirm the seat by describing a unique feature such as the cover color or brand, without sharing extra personal details.

-6. Check whether a car-seat-equipped rideshare is available where you are (don’t assume).
+6. Check whether a car-seat rideshare option is actually available in the app.

-7. When you get the seat back, do a quick safety screening before using it.
+7. When the seat comes back, screen it before using it.

-Don’t use it if it’s damaged, missing parts, has cut/frayed straps, or if you suspect it was in a crash while it was out of your control.
-If you can’t be confident it stayed intact, replace it.
+Do not use it if it has visible damage, missing parts, cut or frayed straps, missing labels, no instructions when you need them, or any reason to suspect it was in a crash while out of your control.
+If you cannot be confident it is still safe, replace it.

 What can wait